bglynch/code_scratchpad/blog/parsing-the-property-price-register-part-1/blog-text.md

 Testing will be used to create the normalisation and extraction functions

+> *regex will play a major role in creating these functions*

+Extraction will be done in order of structure

+1. Eircode: Rigid structure of a key followed by 4 alphanumeric characters
+2. Postcode: “Dublin” or “D” followed by a postcode number
+3. County: Different spellings of “county”, followed by County Name

-## 2.0 Data Preperation
+## Data Preperation

-Data can be downloaded here: https://propertypriceregister.ie/Website/NPSRA/pprweb.nsf/page/ppr-home-en
+The PPR dataset can be downloaded here: https://propertypriceregister.ie/Website/NPSRA/pprweb.nsf/page/ppr-home-en

 We will use pandas to prepare the data and save it to a sqlite database